Students often consider the college admissions essay to be one of the most challenging aspects of the application process.

 7. Make Every Word Count

 According to the Common App, you should limit your college admissions essay to 650 words or less.
 Remember, admissions officers spend about eight minutes per application.
 Essays get even less time than this.

 What you write should be concise, so choose every word carefully.
 If you’re having trouble sticking to this limit, it may be time to consider another topic.

 8. Keep Parent Involvement to a Minimum

-To some parents, it may be tempting to “help” or even write your student’s essays entirely.
+To some parents, it may be tempting to “help” or even write your student’s college application essays entirely.
 But this is often a very poor choice.

 “Parents, please do not write essays for your kids,” Steve said.
 “If I can figure it out, then the colleges definitely can.”